sraman26/vitality-fitness/journals/Sitara Raman.md

 (Aaron in chair)

 3/30/23:
-CRUD method for cardio exercise workout
-Authentication for cardio exercise workout
+CRUD methods for cardio exercise workout Authentication for cardio exercise workout
 (Tahmid in chair)

+4/3/23:
+CRUD methods for strength exercise and workout Authentication for strength exercise and workout (Sitara in chair)

+4/4/23:
+Moved queries to router side
+Third-party API integration